damianhakert/damianhakert.github.io/source/strategy/index.html.md

 4. Implement effective development processes and leadership.

-5. Quickly onboard new team members and contributors.

 ## Revenue 2016

 1. Triple ARR (Annual Recurring Revenue) in 2016&17&18, double it in 2019&20.